samaandrea10/Mortgage-Approval-Prediction/README.md

 It integrates statistical analysis, supervised machine learning, model evaluation, fairness assessment, and deployment into a unified decision-support system designed for mortgage approval prediction.

+The project further demonstrates the integration of software engineering principles with modern Machine Learning deployment practices

 ---

 # Project Features